-Clears the content of the currently loaded kit, basically initializing it.
+CLEAR KIT will clear the content of the currently loaded kit, basically initializing it.
 When selecting this option a prompt will appear.
-Press [YES] to clear the kit or [NO] to cancel the operation.
+Press [YES/SAVE] to clear the kit or [NO/RELOAD] to cancel the operation.
 Note that no kit information will be permanently lost until the kit is saved to the same kit slot it was loaded from.

-10.2.5 TRACK ROUTING KIT

-Customizes track routing.
-The default setting is to use the TRACK ROUTING global settings found in the GLOBAL SETTINGS menu.
-See section "14.6 AUDIO ROUTING" on page 65.
+TRACK ROUTING highlight this item, found at the very bottom position of the KIT menu, and press [YES/SAVE] to customize track routing.
+The default setting is to use the TRACK ROUTING global settings found in the GLOBAL menu.
+See section "13.
+GLOBAL MENU" on page 53.

-If you want custom settings for the currently active kit, press [YES] to untick the USE GLOBAL SETTING box and use the [ARROW] keys [UP] and [DOWN] to navigate the menu.
+If you want custom settings for the currently active kit, press [YES/SAVE] to untick the USE GLOBAL SET-TING box and to open the complete ROUTING menu.
+Use [ARROW] keys [UP] and [DOWN] to highlight one of the three options.

-USE GLOBAL SETTING press [YES] if you decide to use GLOBAL settings after all.
-The <PADS> shows what the current GLOBAL settings are for the drum tracks. <PADS> of a green color send to main.
+USE GLOBAL SETTING press [YES/SAVE] if you decide to use GLOBAL settings after all.
+The <PADS> will show what the current GLOBAL settings are for the drum tracks. <PADS> of a green color send to main.
 Unlit <PADS> do not.

 ROUTE TO MAIN highlight this option to customize which of the 12 tracks will send to the master effects (Distortion and Compressor) and main output.
 Use the [PADS] to activate/deactivate send from the track of each corresponding pad. <PADS> of a green color send to main.
 Unlit <PADS> do not.
-Note that each track still sends to its individual output.
+Note that each track will still send to its individual output.

-SEND TO FX highlight this option to customize the send FX routing of the 12 tracks.
+ROUTE TO FX highlight this option to customize the send FX routing of the 12 tracks.
 Use the [PADS] to activate/deactivate each corresponding track for sending to the send FX (Delay and Reverb). <PADS> of a yellow color send to FX.
 Unlit <PADS> do not.